dbollavaram/Crime_classification/README.md

 # Crime_classification
-Crime classification using Neural nets, count featurizer
+Crime classification using Neural nets, count featurizer.

 From 1934 to 1963, San Francisco was infamous for housing some of the world's most notorious criminals on the inescapable island of Alcatraz.
 Today, the city is known more for its tech scene than its criminal past.
 But, with rising wealth inequality, housing shortages, and a proliferation of expensive digital toys riding BART to work, there is no scarcity of crime in the city by the bay.
 From Sunset to SOMA, and Marina to Excelsior, this dataset provides nearly 12 years of crime reports from across all of San Francisco's neighborhoods.